beesview/Exploratory-Data-Analysis/Project2/prj2.md

 dev.off()
 ````
-#### Overall total emissions from PM2.5 have decreased in Baltimore City, Maryland from 1999 to 2008.
+#### Answer to Q2: Overall total emissions from PM2.5 have decreased in Baltimore City, Maryland from 1999 to 2008.

 #### Using the ggplot2 plotting system
 ````